Kitware/vtk-book/VTKBook/09Chapter9.md

 Shepard's method is an example of a basis function method.
 That is, the interpolation function F(p) consists of a sum of functions centered at each data point, pi.
 Other basis function methods have been developed as described by Nielson <em style="color:green;background-color: white">\[Nielson91\]</em>.
 They vary in localization of the basis functions and the sophistication of the interpolation function.
 Localization of basis functions means that their effect is isolated to a small region.
 Examples of more sophisticated basis functions include quadratic polynomials and cubic splines.
 Please see the references for more information.

+{#chapter-9-triangulation-techniques}
-**<b id="Chapter 9 - Triangulation Techniques">Triangulation techniques</b>** build topology directly from unstructured points.
+**Triangulation techniques** build topology directly from unstructured points.
 The points are triangulated to create a topological structure consisting of n-dimensional simplices that completely bound the points and linear combinations of the points (the so-called convex hull).
 The result of triangulation is a set of triangles (2D) or tetrahedra (3D), depending upon the dimension of the input data <em style="color:green;background-color: white">\[Lawson86\]</em>.

 <figure id="Figure-9-39">
   <img src="https://github.com/Kitware/vtk-book/releases/download/book-resources/Figure9-39.png?raw=true" width="640" alt="Figure9-39">